 Don’t people have the God-given right to exercise their choice to believe — or not?
 Sometimes they are rejecting God, other times the interpretation of others.
-God alone knows where that line is drawn in every instance, but people were never intended to be spoon-fed doctrine.
-Scripture itself gives us a clear example of how we are to receive the teaching of our leaders.
+God alone knows where that line is drawn in every instance, but people were never intended to have doctrine spoon-fed to them.
+Scripture gives us a clear example of how we are to receive the teaching of our leaders:

 Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.
 (Acts 17:11)

 Here we see that the Bible itself urges the Christian, ”Do your homework!
 Don’t let anyone give you wooden nickels!”
 If the Bible was written to take advantage of people, as so many naysayers claim, why would it command the reader to check up on his leaders?